mnot/I-D/draft-nottingham-feed-menu.md

 * "description": A potentially longer human readable description of the feed item's purpose or content; can further explain or augment the title (OPTIONAL)
 * "rss": A URL to retrieve a RSS representation of the feed item (see below)
 * "atom": A URL to retrieve an Atom representation of the feed item (see below)
+* "lang": The natural language of the intended audience of the feed item, expressed as a Language-Tag {{RFC5646}}

 One of "rss" or "atom" is REQUIRED; both MAY be present.